NICKNAME/S: Jook

 2021/22

-Majok would complete his rehab in Perth and on 6 July 2021, re-signed with the Wildcats on a two-year deal.
-This season, would see the end of head coach Trevor Gleeson’s tenure, who led the team to five championships in seven seasons.
-Gleeson would take a opportunity to join the Toronto Raptors coaching staff in the NBA.
+After completing his rehab in Perth, Majok Majok re-signed with the Wildcats on July 6, 2021, for a two-year term.
+This season marked the end of an era as head coach Trevor Gleeson, who led the Wildcats to five championships in seven years, accepted an opportunity to join the Toronto Raptors’ coaching staff in the NBA.

-The team suffered another setback, losing mid-season signing Will Magnay and half of Perth’s bench rotation (Clint Steindl, Jarrad Weeks, and Jarred Bairstow), all signing multi-year deals to play for Tasmania under former Wildcats assistant Scott Roth.
+Adding to the shift, Perth lost several key rotation players to the new Tasmania JackJumpers, with mid-season addition Will Magnay and a portion of the bench (Clint Steindl, Jarrad Weeks, and Jarred Bairstow) signing multi-year deals to play under former Wildcats assistant Scott Roth.

 2022/23

-Perth retained the majority of its roster, with only Kevin White (to Illawarra) and Matt Hodgson (to Taiwan) not returning.
-Perth re-signed Bryce Cotton (3 Year Deal), Todd Blanchfield (3 Year Deal) and Jesse Wagstaff (1 Year Deal) and elevated backup guard Kyle Zunic from development player to the full roster.
-Corey Webster, who the Wildcats had signed to a deal in 2017 only to see him leave before the season started, signed as a free agent.
-To round out the roster, imports TaShawn Thomas (France) and Brady Manek (North Carolina) were added for some additional scoring punch.
+Perth kept much of their roster intact, with only Kevin White (to Illawarra) and Matt Hodgson (to Taiwan) departing.
+The team re-signed Bryce Cotton (three-year deal), Todd Blanchfield (three-year deal), and Jesse Wagstaff (one-year deal), while promoting Kyle Zunic from development player to the main roster.
+In addition, the Wildcats signed Corey Webster, who had previously joined the team in 2017 but left before the season started.
+They rounded out their roster with imports TaShawn Thomas (via France) and Brady Manek (via North Carolina) for extra offensive firepower.

-With six games remaining in the regular season, Perth added Tai Webster to their roster after he was released from his team in Turkey, reuniting him with his brother Corey.
-Following the signing of Webster, Corey Shervill was released from the Wildcat’s 11-man roster.
+With six games remaining, Perth added Tai Webster after he left his team in Turkey, reuniting him with brother Corey.
+Corey Shervill was released to make space for Webster on the roster.

 TASMANIA JACKJUMPERS